fabio4520/bsale-fabio-fiestas/README.md

 - Fetch api
 - Tailwind css
 - react hook forms, react-icons, react-router-dom, etc.
+- Nodejs for backend

 This project was developed in Reactjs and Tailwind for styles.
+Also a server in nodejs was configured for api rest.

-The external api consumed was: http://fakestoreapi.com
+The backend was inspired in http://fakestoreapi.com

 The requests are: